Highlight news

 Shoshanna, a Noongar Aboriginal medical student from a rural background, has a profound connection to rural communities and is deeply committed to serving in these areas.

-Her dedication to acquiring a broad scope of practice, including specialty skills relevant to the regions she will serve, particularly aligns with ACRRM's mission.
+Their dedication to acquiring a broad scope of practice, including specialty skills relevant to the regions they will serve, particularly aligns with ACRRM's mission.

 "Shoshanna's commitment to integrating local language and engaging with the Mirriwoong-Gajerrong communities in Kununurra exemplifies the culturally appropriate care that is essential for rural and remote healthcare," Dr Halliday says.